Our site needs cookies

 Charities you fundraise for or donate to would also like to send you information about their news, appeals and promotions they think may be of interest to you.
 If you have consented to receive marketing from a charity through us (see "Who do we share information with?" below), you may opt out at a later date.
 You have a right at any time to stop that charity contacting you for marketing purposes.
 If you no longer wish to be contacted for marketing purposes, you will need to contact the charity directly to tell them to stop.

-We make the information we have about you and your fundraising available to charities that you are fundraising for.
-Charities may use this information to administer your fundraising.
 If you agree, charities may also use your information to send you marketing emails - see more on marketing above.

 We also share your information with carefully selected partners, agents and professionals who provide products, services and administrative support to Virgin Money Giving (such as World Pay who process card payments for us).
 This includes Virgin Money PLC, who also use anonymised data about you for business analysis.
 We will pass your information to HMRC if you agree to us processing a Gift Aid Reclaim for you.
 We may also share relevant information about you with fraud prevention agencies, as well as law enforcement and other government agencies if required to do so by law.
 If you agree, we will also share your email address with a fundraiser if you are making a donation.
 All of the information you make publically available on our website, will also be made available for website developers to access to build useful tools, e.g. fundraising leader boards.